bessinnica/Loc-markdig-azuredocs-test/articles/virtual-machines/linux/tutorial-build-deploy-jenkins.md

 > [!NOTE]
 > Ensure that the personal access token (PAT) you use for the following steps contains the *Release* (read, write, execute and manage) permission in Team Services.

 1. Create a PAT in your Team Services account if you don't already have one.
 Jenkins requires this information to access your Team Services account.
 Be sure to store the token information for upcoming steps in this section.

    To learn how to generate a token, read [How do I create a personal access token for VSTS and TFS?](https://www.visualstudio.com/docs/setup-admin/team-services/use-personal-access-tokens-to-authenticate).
 2. In the **Post-build Actions** tab, select **Add post-build action**.
 Select **Archive the artifacts**.
 3. For **Files to archive**, enter `**/*` to include all files.
 4. To create another action, select **Add post-build action**.
-5. Select **Trigger release in TFS/Team Services**.
-Enter the URI for your Team Services account, such as **https://{your-account-name}.visualstudio.com**.
+5. Select <strong>Trigger release in TFS/Team Services</strong>.
+Enter the URI for your Team Services account, such as <strong>https://{your-account-name}.visualstudio.com</strong>.
 6. Enter the **Team Project** name.
 7. Choose a name for the release definition.
 (You create this release definition later in Team Services.)
 8. Choose credentials to connect to your Team Services or Team Foundation Server environment:
    - Leave **Username** blank if you are using Team Services.
    - Enter a username and password if you are using an on-premises version of Team Foundation Server.
    ![Configuring Jenkins post-build actions](media/tutorial-build-deploy-jenkins/trigger-release-from-jenkins.png)
-5. Save the Jenkins project.
+9. Save the Jenkins project.

 ## Create a Jenkins service endpoint